ericpony/find-duplicate-files/README.md

         ) &
     done

-Note that `flock` is used to prevent the processes from writing to STDOUT simultaneously.
+Here we use `flock` to prevent the processes from writing to STDOUT simultaneously.